 Obtaining accurate data on the average settlement value for personal injury cases in Florida (or any other state) is difficult simply because so many cases in the settlements are confidential and never get reported.
 We can, however, provide a summary of reported settlements and jury verdicts in Florida that are available in the Westlaw settlements & verdicts database.
 The bar graph below shows the amounts awarded in reported settlements or verdicts in Florida personal injury cases for 2022.

 Below are summaries of recent settlements and verdicts from actual Florida personal injury cases.

-$48,993 Verdict (Brevard County 2023): The plaintiff claimed the defendant rear-ended her with his dump truck while she was stopped at a red light.
-Plaintiff claimed that she suffered severe and permanent injuries due to the collision, including injuries to her cervical and lumbar spine.
+- $48,993 Verdict (Brevard County 2023): The plaintiff claimed the defendant rear-ended her with his dump truck while she was stopped at a red light.
+The plaintiff claimed that she suffered severe and permanent injuries due to the collision, including injuries to her cervical and lumbar spine.
 The jury declined to award future medical expenses and also found that the plaintiff had not sustained a permanent injury.

-$23,600 Verdict (Miami-Dade County 2023): Female plaintiff claimed to suffer injuries, including facial lacerations when the elevator she was using, located in her apartment building, jolted a few times, causing the metal ceiling to collapse on top of her.
-Verdict only included $1,100 for medical expenses.
+- $23,600 Verdict (Miami-Dade County 2023): Female plaintiff claimed to suffer injuries, including facial lacerations when the elevator she was using, located in her apartment building, jolted a few times, causing the metal ceiling to collapse on top of her.
+The verdict only included $1,100 for medical expenses.

 Personal Injury Statute of Limitations